Artur Beterbiev

 Beterbiev is the first boxer to become the undisputed light-heavyweight champion since Roy Jones Jr. last held that distinction in 2002, (Note: Three-belt era: World Boxing Association (WBA) (Unified version), World Boxing Council (WBC), International Boxing Federation (IBF) titles.) and is the first to do so in the "four-belt" era.

 As an amateur, Beterbiev won a light-heavyweight silver medal at the 2007 World Championships, gold at the 2008 World Cup and 2009 World Championships, as well as gold at the 2006 and 2010 European Championships.
 He also reached the heavyweight quarter-finals at the 2012 Olympics.

-He is known for his punching power, having won his first 20 professional fights by knockout or stoppage after debuting in 2013.
+He is known for his exceptional punching power, having won his first 20 professional fights by knockout or stoppage after debuting in 2013.
+His perfect KO record ended when he defeated Dmitry Bivol by majority decision to become undisputed champion, whom he then lost to in an immediate rematch, also by majority decision.

 Amateur career

 Beterbiev competed as a light-heavyweight and heavyweight in his amateur career.
 He won the 2006 European Amateur Boxing Championships beating Kenneth Egan and Ismail Sillakh among others.
 He beat Egor Mekhontsev but lost to two-time world champion Evgeny Makarenko in 2006.
 In 2007, in Kaliningrad, Artur Beterbiev beat Oleksandr Usyk.

 Also in 2007, he beat future unified light-heavyweight champion Sergey Kovalev in the semi-finals, and eventually beat Evgeny Makarenko in finals to qualify for the World Championships.
 In the finals of the World Championships he faced the little-known Abbos Atoev but lost in an upset.

 At the 2008 Olympics he beat Kennedy Katende 15:3, then at the round of 16 he fell controversially to local boxer Zhang Xiaoping who went on to win the gold medal.
 At the 2009 World Championships, he beat young Cuban Jose Larduet and Uzbek Elshod Rasulov to claim the light heavyweight title.

 At the 2011 World Championships he lost in the quarter-finals to eventual winner Oleksandr Usyk by 13–17.
 At the 2012 Olympics he edged out Michael Hunter but lost again by 13–17 to Usyk.
 Both of these were in the heavyweight division.

 Beterbiev had more than 300 amateur fights.
 It has been roughly estimated that he won 295 amateur bouts and lost 5 others.
 However, his confirmed record finds that he had at least 102 wins and no fewer than 13 losses.